ayush-933/guess_the-number_game/README.md

 Copy code
 ./guessing_game   # On Linux / macOS
-.\guessing_game   # On Windows (PowerShell or CMD)
+.\guessing_game   # On Windows (PowerShell or CMD) Correct!
-📌 Example Gameplay
-vbnet
-Copy code
-Guess the number between 1 and 100:
-50
-Too high!
-Try again.
-25
-Too low!
-Try again.
-37
-🎉 Correct!
 You guessed it in 3 tries.
 Your score: 97